roshanproshan916-pixel/MySQL-Employee-Database-Assignment/README.md

 - TRUNCATE TABLE
 - DROP TABLE
 - DROP DATABASE
+- INSERT
+- SELECT
 - PRIMARY KEY
 - FOREIGN KEY
 - NOT NULL
 - UNIQUE
-- CHECK constraints
+- CHECK
 - AUTO_INCREMENT
 - DEFAULT values
-- INSERT
-- SELECT

-## 🔗 Table Relationships

-The `Employees` table is connected to:

-- `Departments` using `department_id`
-- `Location` using `location_id`

-These relationships are implemented using **Foreign Key constraints**.

 ## ✅ Constraints Implemented

-The database includes constraints to ensure data integrity:
+The database includes the following constraints:

+- Department ID is a Primary Key.
+- Department name cannot be NULL.
+- Department name must be UNIQUE.
+- Location ID is an AUTO_INCREMENT Primary Key.
+- Location name cannot be NULL.
+- Location name must be UNIQUE.
+- Employee ID is a Primary Key.
 - Employee name cannot be NULL.
-- Department name must be unique.
-- Location name must be unique.
-- Gender is restricted to `M` or `F`.
+- Gender accepts only `M` or `F`.
 - Employee age must be 18 or above.
-- Department and location IDs must exist in their respective tables.
-- Hire date automatically uses the current date if not provided.
+- Hire date uses the current date by default.
+- Department ID must exist in the Departments table.
+- Location ID must exist in the Location table.

+## 📊 Sample Data

+The database contains sample records for:

+- Departments: IT, HR, Finance
+- Locations: Kochi, Bangalore, Chennai
+- Employees: Arun, Anu, Rahul

+## 🛠️ Technologies Used

+- MySQL
+- MySQL Workbench
+- SQL

 ## 📂 Project Files